microsoft/fast/packages/web-components/fast-element/docs/api-report.md

     register(definition: TDefinition): boolean;
 }

-// @alpha (undocumented)
+// @public
-export class UpdateBinding {
+export class UpdateBinding implements ViewBehavior {
-    // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @alpha, but its signature references "HTMLBindingDirective" which is marked as @internal constructor(directive: HTMLBindingDirective, updateTarget: UpdateTarget);
+    // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @public, but its signature references "HTMLBindingDirective" which is marked as @internal constructor(directive: HTMLBindingDirective, updateTarget: UpdateTarget);
-    // (undocumented)
     bind(source: any, context: ExecutionContext, targets: ViewBehaviorTargets): void;
-    // (undocumented)
-    createBehavior(): ViewBehavior;
+    createBehavior(targets: ViewBehaviorTargets): ViewBehavior;
-    // Warning: (ae-incompatible-release-tags) The symbol "directive" is marked as @alpha, but its signature references "HTMLBindingDirective" which is marked as @internal
+    // Warning: (ae-incompatible-release-tags) The symbol "directive" is marked as @public, but its signature references "HTMLBindingDirective" which is marked as @internal
     //
     // (undocumented)
     readonly directive: HTMLBindingDirective;
-    // (undocumented)
     unbind(source: any, context: ExecutionContext, targets: ViewBehaviorTargets): void;
     // (undocumented)
     protected updateTarget: UpdateTarget;